edgardovbak/tetris/README.md

 ### Controller
-This class controll all user events.
+This class control all user events.
-Required parameters is instance of game and view
-User events: move left/right/down, play/pause game.
+Required parameters are an instance of game and view User events: move left/right/down, play/pause game.
-All movemnet calls functions from game class that update playfield matrix.
+All movement calls functions from the game class that update the playfield matrix.
-Play/pause call functions from view class and render screen for current event.
+Play/pause call functions from view class and renders screen for the current event.